mahinkumar-git/Webdev-Experiments/README.md

 # Webdev-Experiments
-Very Basic Experiments I did for college lab report.
+This is a collection of all very basic experiments that I did for Web application development course.